 How inclusive education can lead to better assessment design

-Last month’s event explored approaches to inclusive assessment design through a discussion that spanned recent research in this area, Indigenous Knowledges, and the concept of neurodiversity to explore this emerging landscape.
+The discussion also explored approaches to inclusive assessment design through recent research in the area of Indigenous Knowledges, and the concept of neurodiversity, to explore this emerging landscape.

-Dr Jessamy Gleeson began by sharing, ‘part of the design of all of our units involves moving from western models of teaching and learning to models that incorporate Indigenous Knowledges’.
+Dr Jessamy Gleeson explained, ‘part of the design of all of our units involves moving from western models of teaching and learning to models that incorporate Indigenous Knowledges.’
 She challenged participants to consider how we might position ourselves differently to the demonstration of capabilities through assessment using this lens.

 Jessamy identified approaches adopted at The National Indigenous Knowledges Education Research Innovation (NIKERI) Institute.
 Assessment tasks emphasise the importance of Indigenous voices and knowledge, draw on concepts like reflexivity and locatedness, and move beyond written tasks to use oral presentations, group work, and reflections.

-Beth Radulski, autism and neurodiversity activist and researcher, at La Trobe University, explained neurodiversity is not something a person ‘has’ or ‘is’ but rather something society is.
+Beth Radulski, autism and neurodiversity activist and researcher at La Trobe University, explained neurodiversity is not something a person ‘has’ or ‘is’ but rather something society as a whole is.
 There is no list of conditions that are ‘neurodiverse’.
-She frames it as a spectrum of all human brains and includes all neurotypes—even those we consider ‘the norm’ (i.e. the neurotypical brain).
+She frames it as a spectrum of all human brains and includes all neurotypes – even those we consider ‘the norm’ (i.e. the neurotypical brain).

 Further exploration of how assessment affects student learning in unexpected ways is needed.
 The more people we listen to with expertise in different equity groups, the more robust the principles and practices of assessment will become.